Reliever Woodruff's homer stuns Kershaw, Brewers take Game 1

-Woodruff stunned the ace with an early home run and Milwaukee's normally shutdown bullpen held on - barely - as the Brewers beat the sloppy Los Angeles Dodgers 6-5 Friday night in Game 1 of the NL Championship Series.
+Reliever Brandon Woodruff stunned ace Clayton Kershaw with an early home run and Milwaukee's normally shutdown bullpen held on - barely - as the Brewers beat the sloppy Los Angeles Dodgers 6-5 Friday night in Game 1 of the NL Championship Series.

 Hard-throwing Josh Hader and the Brewers earned their 12th straight win, one shy of the franchise record set to open the 1987 season.

-It was the first time in postseason history that a pitcher homered in a lefty vs. lefty matchup.
-Woodruff was understandably was pumped as he rounded the bases.

-"He was fired up when he came home.
-He nearly broke my arm," Cain said.

 The Dodgers scored three times in the eighth to make it 6-4, then nearly tied it in the ninth.
-Chris Taylor hit an RBI triple off Cain's glove in deep center field with two outs before Corey Knebel fanned Justin Turner to end it.
+Chris Taylor hit an RBI triple off center fielder Lorenzo Cain's glove with two outs before Corey Knebel fanned Justin Turner to end it.

 Game 2 is Saturday at Miller Park, with Wade Miley pitching for the Brewers against Hyun-Jin Ryu.